harsh040506/LDAP-Springboot-Authentication/README.md

 - **Username**: Achilles Pelides
 - **Password**: Achilles.Pelides

+You may even log in with the following credentials which will redirect you to this page:

+- **Username**: User
+- **Password**: user.name

 ## Notes
 - These credentials are hardcoded for demonstration purposes and should be replaced with real LDAP credentials in a production environment.
 - Ensure the LDAP server is configured correctly if testing with a live directory.